If you're familiar with my cheesecake recipes then you would notice that I use digestive biscuits a lot for the base of my cheesecakes.

 What Do I Substitute Them With?

-Anything your heart desire, really.
+Anything your heart desires, really.

 The common substitution would be graham crackers since the taste is mild and not overpowering the cheesecake filling.